 - Back Rolling

-CAE analysis for Rolling enables you to predict the deformation of the metal, fracture conditions, heat cracks, and hardness through the process.
-This allows you to process in appropriate heating conditions and cooling conditions, prevent possible defects that may occur in other processes, and reduce production costs.
+CAE analysis for rolling process enables you to predict deformation, micro-structural changes, heat cracks, and hardness throughout the process.
+This allows you to optimize heating and cooling conditions, prevent potential defects in subsequent processes, and reduce production costs.

 Now, we will introduce you examples of simulations using the CAE software DEFORM.